The Vapor Phase Thermal System

 - Vat jacket heating for pasteurization and temperature holds.

-- Post-pasteurization cooling via chilled glycol through plate coolers.
+- Product cooling via chilled glycol through plate coolers.

 - Plant hot water / cleaning support where it aligns with site needs.